JUNE 17, 2017

 - Exhibitors set up their displays at assigned tables

-- The full venue is open to the public for book sales
+- The full venue is open to the public for book sales, with FREE entry

-- Live performances and readings given in the central hall
+- Live performances and readings given on the Human Dog stage in the central hall

 - Drinks served from the club bar

 - Food trucks available for meals outside the venue

 - Tables on the club dance floor are cleared